openmrs/openmrs-contrib-id/migration-guide-for-2.1.md

 Due to the fact that the IP blacklist was reporting false positives all the time and did little to prevent spammers, we are disabling it by default.
 See this [talk post](https://talk.openmrs.org/t/proposing-to-remove-ip-blacklist-in-dashboard/2264) for details.
 The final configuration file change does this.

-Given to the reason above, we added a field, `conf.signup.disableBlacklist` ,in the `app/conf.js` file, and all you need is to turn that on.
+Given to the reason above, we added a field, `conf.signup.disableBlacklist` in the `app/conf.js` file, and all you need is to turn that on.
 The old database can be safely trashed.

 # Update Dashboard dependencies